 Although the SPA Program does not offer areas of specialization, students have the flexibility of choosing electives according to their area of interest.

-Students must meet the admission requirement established by the School of Graduate Studies prior to being formally admitted into the SPA Graduate Program by the KSLS Department.
+Students must meet the admission requirement established by the Office of Graduate Studies prior to being formally admitted into the SPA Graduate Program by the KSLS Department.
 Additionally, students have the option of beginning their program of study in either the Fall Semester, Spring Semester, or Summer Sessions (I or II).

 CAEP advances excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning.